-The beaches of Romania are not just pretty, they are ethereal and have an untouched beauty that other countries in Europe have lost by now.
+The beaches of Romania are not just pretty, they are ethereal and have an untouched beauty that other countries in Europe seem to have lost by now.
 The endless stretches of sugary beaches, the apparently murky sea and the plethora of wildlife will make you fall in love with it.
-If you want to explore the Danube Delta region then this is the place to be.

 Citadel Hill in Deva